Disambiguating Image Queries at Google

 - Identifying metadata associated with the particular sub-image, wherein determining the one or more first labels that indicate the context of the particular sub-image based further on the metadata associated with the particular sub-image

-Advantages of following the image queries process described in the patent can include:L
+Advantages of following the image query process described in the patent can include:L

 - The methods can determine the context of an image corresponding to a portion of a display of a computing device to aid in the processing of natural language queries